33 Key “Shark Tank” Terms: Learn Important Business English Vocabulary as You Watch

 Ahh.
 Here’s another term that you can define by looking at the separate words.

 A bridge is something that connects point A to point B. Without the bridge it would take you a long time to get from point A to point B, or you would not be able to get there at all.
-Imagine getting to Marine County from San Francisco without the Golden Gate Bridge (without taking a plane, that is).
+Imagine getting to Marin County from San Francisco without the Golden Gate Bridge (without taking a plane, that is).

 Now for the word “loan.”
 This is when someone gives you money that you have to pay back.